 My Creative Career Intensive program helps busy, ambitious women in design and develops their proactive career visions.
-My four-step methodology is designed to help you look at what motivates you, map out to what opportunities exist, and results in a clear career vision and roadmap for getting there.
+My five-step methodology is designed to help you look at what motivates you, map out to what opportunities exist, and results in a clear career vision and roadmap for getting there.

 → Make a Date with Your Future

 One of the first things I suggest women do is put time on their “ideal calendar” weekly (even if it’s only 20 minutes) to focus on where they would like to be in one to five years and to take action on getting there.
 Even if you don’t know, at first, what to do with that time, just showing up for your future to even think about what you might want it to be—or to read or learn—establishes a habit you can build on.

 Better yet, do it with a friend.
 I have a ‘business wingwoman.’
 We meet weekly, and have been for the past almost five years, to get out of the day-to-day and work on higher-level business issues.
 I also often pair up women who leave my programs with an accountability buddy from the Build Yourself Alumna community.